Incremental Measurement of Structural Entropy for Dynamic Graphs: Definitions and Notations

-\begin{definition}[Structural Entropy] The structural entropy~\cite{structural-entropy} is defined by Li et al. We follow this work and state the definition below.
+\begin{definition}[Structural Entropy] The structural entropy is defined by Li and Pan~\citep{structural-entropy}.
+We follow this work and state the definition below.
 Given an undirected, unweighted, and connected graph $ G = (\mathcal{V},\mathcal{E}) $ and its encoding tree $ \mathcal{T} $, the structural entropy of $ G $ by $ \mathcal{T} $ is defined as: